 - The claim that Bishops are uniquely qualified to provide ethical and spiritual insights is factually incorrect and offensive.
 People from many walks of life and from many religions and none are at least equally qualified if not more so - for example, moral philosophers and experts in medical ethics. - Bishops may not necessarily even represent the views of Anglicans.
 The views of the bishops may in fact be controversial and rejected by a clear majority of people in the UK with equally sincerely held convictions even by a majority of those who define themselves as protestants.
-A pertinent example is the recent vote on the Assisted Dying for the Terminally III Bill, where polls show that 81% of protestants 'think that a person who is suffering unbearably from a terminal illness should be allowed by law to receive medical help to die, if that is what they want'8 but the bishops opposed the Bill. - The Anglican Church claims only 1,650,000 members in the UK and its Sunday services are attended by only about 1.9% of the adult population.
+A pertinent example is the recent vote on the Assisted Dying for the Terminally III Bill, where polls show that 81% of protestants 'think that a person who is suffering unbearably from a terminal illness should be allowed by law to receive medical help to die, if that is what they want'11 but the bishops opposed the Bill. - The Anglican Church claims only 1,650,000 members in the UK and its Sunday services are attended by only about 1.9% of the adult population.
 Only 12% of the adult population are members of any church.
-Many polls have provided evidence of high levels of unbelief in the UK (see Annex C). - The presence of Church representatives in the legislature has ceased to be an accurate reflection of UK society and, indeed, increasing numbers of people are opposed to political privileges for religion ('Religious groups and leaders' are the domestic group that people are most likely to believe has too much influence on government (MORI, 2006)) - Bishops in any case represent only England, leaving Scotland, Wales and Northern Ireland unrepresented.
+Many polls have provided evidence of high levels of unbelief in the UK (see Annex C). - The presence of Church representatives in the legislature has ceased to be an accurate reflection of UK society and, indeed, increasing numbers of people are opposed to political privileges for religion ('Religious groups and leaders' are the domestic group that people are most likely to believe has too much influence on government (MORI, 2006)) - Bishops in any case represent only England, leaving Scotland, Wales and Northern Ireland unrepresented. - Even the Wakeham Commission stated that, 'Some of us would be opposed to going beyond the recommendation set out above [recommendation 107 see Annex B], arguing that to do so would be inconsistent with the principle of neutrality between those who adhere to a faith and those who do not.'12 b.
+Other denominations and religions

-&lt;sup>8 NOP poll, 9 September 2004
+11 NOP poll, 9 September 2004

-- Even the Wakeham Commission stated that, 'Some of us would be opposed to going beyond the recommendation set out above [recommendation 107 - see Annex B], arguing that to do so would be inconsistent with the principle of neutrality between those who adhere to a faith and those who do not.'9 - The House of Commons Public Administration Committee unanimously rejected seats as of right for bishops and so did the great majority (71%) of respondents to the Lord Chancellor's 2002 consultation document (56% - no bishops; 15% - only as individual appointments through the standard procedure).
+The House of Commons Public Administration Committee unanimously rejected seats as of right for bishops and so did the great majority (71%) of respondents to the Lord Chancellor's 2002 consultation document (56% - no bishops; 15% - only as individual appointments through the standard procedure).